fromzeroedu/from-flask-to-quart-course/manuscript/4_A_Quart_Database_Counter.md

 One new thing we’ll use here is Alembic for database migrations.
 Alembic is what powers Flask-Migrations under the hood.
 Even though it’s a bit more complicated to set it up the first time, we will be using this application as a boilerplate when we create other database-driven Quart applications down the road, so we won’t have to repeat the setup from scratch again.

 Start by creating the folder for the project.
-I'll name mine `counter_app`.
-Change to that directory.
+I'll name mine `counter_app`: `mkdir counter_app`

+Change to that directory: `cd counter_app`.

 Change to the directory, and let's initialize the Poetry environment with Quart and python-dot-env.
 You should have Poetry installed from the previous module, but if you haven't go ahead and install it by following the instructions [on this page](https://python-poetry.org/docs/#installation).

-So do: `poetry init -n --name counter_app --python ^3.7 --dependency quart@0.15.1 --dependency python-dotenv@0.10.1`.
+So do: `poetry init -n --name counter_app --python ^3.6 --dependency quart@0.15.1 --dependency python-dotenv@0.10.1`.

 This will write the `pyproject` but won't install the packages.